josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_ipco_audit_cycle.md

 ---

 Random samples don’t feel random when your life is the dataset.

 Survivors become the anomalies that audits can’t quite resolve.

 ---

+> "Where I kick myself is where I think I actually contributed to the myth of the intelligence services being very good."
+>
+> John le Carré

+---